 The Grail Watch Perspective: Hits and Misses at GPHG 2020

 I can’t argue with the headline award at the Grand Prix d’Horlogerie de Genève: Piaget deserved their win with the Altiplano Ultimate Concept.
 Still, the watch is a few years old and I find myself wondering if it truly represents where the industry is in 2020.
 Breitling’s pandemic pledge Superocean Heritage ’57 is a surprising bright spot for me, since I don’t think much of the brand overall.
 But I am not happy with their other Superocean win, or the selection of the ho-hum Tudor Black Bay Fifty-Eight in the Challenge category.
 In my next post, I’ll take a look at some of the other watches that were honored at the Grand Prix d’Horlogerie de Genève this year.

 Brand: Breitling, Piaget, Tudor

-Tags: Alain Silberstein, Breitling, Breitling Superocean, Breitling Superocean Automatic 48, Breitling Superocean Heritage II, Davide Traxler, Delirium, GPHG, Georges Kern, Habring2, Jean Lassale, Kenissi, Louis Erard, Ming, Parmigiani Fleurier, Piaget, Piaget 9P, Piaget Altiplano, Piaget Altiplano Ultimate Concept, Tudor BLack Bay, Tudor Black Bay Fifty-Eight
+Tags: Alain Silberstein, Awards, Breitling, Breitling Superocean, Breitling Superocean Automatic 48, Breitling Superocean Heritage II, Davide Traxler, Delirium, GPHG, Georges Kern, Habring2, Jean Lassale, Kenissi, Louis Erard, Ming, Parmigiani Fleurier, Piaget, Piaget 9P, Piaget Altiplano, Piaget Altiplano Ultimate Concept, Tudor BLack Bay, Tudor Black Bay Fifty-Eight